 - within the "anyUeInd" attribute, the indication of whether any UE may join the MBS session.

-Editor's Note: The definition of the "qosInformation" and "eventsSubscription" attributes and the full list of attributes are FFS and will be carried out by CT4.
+Editor's Note: The definition of the "mbsQos" and "eventsSubscription" attributes and the full list of attributes are FFS.

+Editor's Note: The service requirements (including the QoS requirements) provided by the AF is FFS.

 On successful MBS session creation, the NEF shall return a Nnef_MBSSession_Create response with an HTTP "201 Created" status code to the NF service consumer, a "Location" header that shall contain the URI of the created resource.
 The POST response message body shall include the MbsSessionCreateRsp data structure that shall contain: